Families of jets of arc type and higher (co)dimensional Du Val singularities: Arc spaces and jet schemes

 A \emph{prime divisor} over $X$ is, by definition, a prime divisor $E$ on a normal birational model $Y \to X$.
 Any such divisor $E$ defines a valuation $\ord_E$ on $X$.
 A valuation on $X$ of the form $v = q\ord_E$ where $E$ is a prime divisor over $X$ and $q$ is a positive integer is called a \emph{divisorial valuation}.
 The image in $X$ of the generic point of $E$ is called the \emph{center} of the valuation (or of $E$), and is denoted by $c_X(v)$ or $c_X(E)$.
 For a divisorial valuation $v = q\ord_E$, the closure $C_X(v) \subset X_\infty$ of the set of arcs $\a$ such that $\ord_\a = v$ is called the \emph{maximal divisorial set} associated to $v$.
 This is an irreducible closed constructible subset of $X_\infty$.
 When $v = \ord_E$, we also denote this set by $C_X(E)$.

 Let now $X$ be a variety.
-The \emph{Nash problem} asks for a characterization of the divisorial valuations that arise from such families of arcs in terms of resolution of singularities of a variety $X$ and, more generally, its birational geometry \cite{Nas95} (see also, e.g., \cite{IK03,dF18}).
-More precisely, the set $\p^{-1}(\Sing X)$ decomposes as a finite union of irreducible components, and each component defines a divisorial valuation on $X$.
-These are called \emph{Nash valuations} and the problem is to describe them.
-This question has generated a lot of activity.
+As shown in \cite{Nas95} (see also, e.g., \cite{IK03,dF18}), the set $\p^{-1}(\Sing X)$ decomposes as a finite union of irreducible components, and each component defines a divisorial valuation on $X$.
+These are called \emph{Nash valuations} and the problem is to characterize them.
+Nash conjectured that, in dimension two, Nash valuations are precisely those defined by the exceptional divisors on the minimal resolution, and proposed the notion of \emph{essential divisor} as a possible higher dimensional generalization which he speculated may characterize Nash valuations in all dimensions.
+These questions, which are generally referred to as the \emph{Nash problem}, have generated a lot of activity.

 Culminating the work of many people, the complete solution of the Nash problem in dimension two was eventually found by Fernandez de Bobadilla and Pe Pereira in \cite{FdBPP12}, and before that, in the toric case by Ishii and Koll\'ar \cite{IK03}.
 A new, algebraic proof in the surface case was later found in \cite{dFD16}, where it was proved that, in any dimension, all valuations defined by exceptional divisors on terminal models over $X$ are Nash valuations; we call the valuations arising in this way \emph{terminal valuations}.
 Nash's original guess of what the picture should be in dimension $\ge 3$, however, turned out to be incorrect \cite{IK03,dF13,JK13}.
+In view of this, one can reinterpret the Nash problem as asking for a characterization of Nash valuations in terms of resolution of singularities of a variety $X$ and, more generally, its birational geometry.